 The OAVAHS reports directly to the Office of the Executive Vice President and Provost and works in close collaboration with the Office of Clinical Affairs.

 The advancement of interprofessional education and collaborative practice is central to the focus of this office and is accomplished through the 1Health curriculum.
 The 1Health curriculum is intended to prepare all health science students, in collaboration with the health science schools/colleges/ programs, to meet the four core competencies for interprofessional collaborative practice.
 The 1Health curriculum is developed, implemented and evaluated by faculty from health science program.

-The National Center is a unique public-private partnership charged by its funders to provide the leadership, evidence and resources needed to guide the nation on the use of interprofessional education and collaborative practice as a way to enhance the experience of health care, improve population health and reduce the overall cost of care.
+The National Center for Interprofessional Practice and Education is a unique public-private partnership charged by its funders to provide the leadership, evidence and resources needed to guide the nation on the use of interprofessional education and collaborative practice as a way to enhance the experience of health care, improve population health and reduce the overall cost of care.
 They do this by aligning interprofessional education and collaborative practice (the “new IPE”) with transforming health care delivery.

-This Center works with individuals who are not currently in a health sciences program, but are interested in pursuing admittance to a Health Sciences program.
+The Pre-Health Student Resource Center works with individuals who are not currently in a health sciences program, but are interested in pursuing admittance to a health sciences program.
 Prospective students could be University of Minnesota undergraduate students, transfer or high school students.
-The Center offers exploratory course work, counseling, pathway advising and outreach events for prospective students.
+The center offers exploratory course work, counseling, pathway advising and outreach events for prospective students.

 The student focused Center for Health Interprofessional Programs (CHIP) serves students in the six health professional schools and colleges and allied health programs in the health sciences.
 It provides structure and support for co-curricular programmatic initiatives that enhance the aims of interprofessional education such as interprofessional local and national case competitions and 7 interprofessional student groups.